lindseyfitzgerald/JQuery-Plugin/README.md

 # JQuery-Plugin
 JQuery Password Strength plugin in a simple plugin designed to check the strength of a user provided password.

-To use the plugin simply call the check method as shown below:
+To download this plugin you will need the latest jquery installed.
+V3.6.0 To use the plugin simply call the check method as shown below:

 ![image](https://user-images.githubusercontent.com/84094288/144269025-516ed06c-d4bc-4130-965c-0f72434a3edf.png)